Kitesur7/marketing-webpage-refactor/README.md

 Homework 1: Aaron Alexander

-I grouped some of the
+grouped some of the classes in CSS. changed Div to header changed Div to section changed Dive to footer

 Here is the link to the live site: https://kitesur7.github.io/marketing-webpage-refactor/
 <a href="https://kitesur7.github.io/marketing-webpage-refactor/"> The live site but embed in this text</a>